elastic/elasticsearch/docs/ESOF/Report 2.md

 * *Search-as-you-type* functionality - interactive searches improve the end-user experience
 * *Did-you-mean* and *More-like-this* suggestions - these kinds of suggestions enable the users of an application to be redirected to other data they might be interested in
 * RESTful API - a familiar and cross-language API allows for developers to quickly and easily start developing their applications
-* Discovery - connected nodes should be able to automatically discover eachother
+* Discovery - connected nodes should be able to automatically discover each other

 Non-Functional Requirements
 * High Availability - the system must endure the inevitable failures in the potentially many nodes that host the data